-What I normally do is take a look at this website, for contractors who work with a guarantee period.
-Then I take a look at their website, read reviews and decide if it fits.
+What I normally do is have a look at this website, for contractors who work with a guarantee period.
+Then, I have a look at their website, read reviews and decide if it fits.
 Asking around will also help you.
-Maybe, your neighbour builds also an extension to their house.
+Maybe, your neighbour built also an extension to their house.
 What is their experience?

 Next step: asking for an offer

 This process can be complicated.
 This week I called 6 contractors, and only 2 of them wanted to make a quotation.
 The reason: working from home and expensive houses.
 People need more space to combine living with working.
 And Dutch contractors have a lot of work to do.
 Don’t give up.
 Just be clear and ask if they know other company.

 Nowadays, it is also normal, that you need to wait a few weeks before a contractor in the Netherlands can make an offer.
 And, depending on how large the quotation is, it can take another few weeks.

 Another thing to mention: not all companies are keen on doing part yourself and outsource the other part.
 Due to risks.

 And, last but not least.
 I always advise having 10% extra money reserved for unforeseen cases.
 Many times it was needed.

 In a normal situation, you ask for offers from 2 to 3 companies.
 So, you can compare prices and quality.
 First, call the company to explain your situation.
 Normally, before a company gives an offer, they make an appointment for a viewing.
 This process can take 3 weeks.